taw00/dashcore-rpm/README.md

 **RHEL 7 Specific Instructions**

 Do this as root (or a sudo'er).
-Subscribe to all the appropriate repositories and add the EPEL repo
+Subscribe to all the appropriate repositories and add the EPEL repo.
+Note, RHEL7 has proven to be a challenging platform to build for.
+Be aware that CentOS7 RPMs should work just fine on RHEL7.

 ```
 # sudo subscription-manager repos --enable rhel-7-server-rpms